AutonomousDeliveryDrone/Autonomous-Drone-Delivery-System/README.md

 ## DroneDeepLearningAlgorithm: Created by Allen Ye and Anant Bhatia

-Paper and project summary here: https://drive.google.com/drive/u/3/folders/1IlKEk60zxq8dQnekGxOkYXngBuomAFQA
+## To visit this project and see the research paper and visuals, please visit our github repository here: https://github.com/allenye66/Deep-Learning-Autonomous-Drones

 Here is a conglomeration of file depcting the code we wrote to create an autonomous drone using a CNN-LSTM model to aid in food and package delivery during the 2020 quarantine.